fletchjp/MERG-Arduino-Software/README.md

  ### ArduinoSTL

  This provides a set of std C++ headers.
+There is one problem which is that it does not work with the Arduino AVR boards version 1.8.3 (latest).
+It needs version 1.8.2 which can be configured from the Boards Manager on the Arduino IDE.
+I have not explored alternative IDEs.

  There are two examples ArduinoSTLHello and ArduinoSTLIntegers in this repository.